Sketch-Based Anomaly Detection in Streaming Graphs: Introduction

 \section{Introduction}

-Consider an intrusion detection system, in which many forms of anomalous behavior can be described as a group of attackers making a large number of connections to some set of targeted machines to restrict accessibility or look for potential vulnerabilities.
+Consider an intrusion detection system, in which anomalous behavior can be described as an individual or a group of attackers making a large number of connections to some set of targeted machines to restrict accessibility or look for potential vulnerabilities.
 We can model this as a dynamic graph, where nodes correspond to machines, and each edge represents a timestamped connection from one machine to another.

-In this graph, anomalous behavior often takes the form of a dense subgraph, as shown in several real-world datasets in \citep{shin2017densealert,eswaran2018spotlight,bhatia2020midas}.
+In this graph, edge anomalies include individual connections that are significantly more malicious than the rest of the connections in the network.
+In addition, anomalous behavior often also takes the form of a dense subgraph which could represent a group of malicious nodes that are communicating with each other in a way that is unusual compared to the rest of the graph, as shown in several real-world datasets in \citep{shin2017densealert,eswaran2018spotlight,bhatia2020midas}.
+Detecting both these edge and subgraph anomalies together provides valuable insights into the structure and behavior of the network and can help identify trends or patterns that might not be evident by considering only one type of anomaly.

+Similarly, in a financial system, edge anomalies might include transactions that are significantly larger or more frequent than the rest of the transactions in the system.
+Subgraph anomalies might include groups of individuals or businesses who are significantly more likely to be involved in fraudulent activity than the rest of the system.
+Identifying both types of anomalies simultaneously can help detect fraudulent activity and protect against financial loss.

 Thus, we ask the question: Given a stream of graph edges from a dynamic graph, how can we assign anomaly scores to both edges and subgraphs in an online manner, for the purpose of detecting unusual behavior, using constant memory and constant update time per newly arriving edge?

 Several approaches \citep{akoglu2010oddball,chakrabarti2004autopart,hooi2017graph,jiang2016catching,kleinberg1999authoritative,shin2018patterns,tong2011non} aim to detect anomalies in graph settings.
 However, these approaches focus on static graphs, whereas many real-world graphs are time-evolving in nature.
 In streaming or online graph scenarios, some methods can detect the presence of anomalous edges, \citep{eswaran2018sedanspot,bhatia2020midas,belth2020mining,chang2021f}, while others can detect anomalous subgraphs \citep{shin2017densealert,eswaran2018spotlight,yoon2019fast}.
 However, all existing methods are limited to either anomalous edge or graph detection but not able to detect both kinds of anomalies, as summarized in Table \ref{tab:comparison}.
 As we discuss in Section \ref{sec:exp}, our approach outperforms existing methods in both accuracy and running time; and on both anomalous edge and subgraph detection scenarios.
 Moreover, our approach is the only streaming method that makes use of dense subgraph search to detect graph anomalies while only requiring constant memory and time.